Fall Produce Guide:

 Fall Vegetables in Season Now

 Fall is a vegetable lover’s paradise, as this season offers an exceptional variety of fresh and flavorful produce.
 The harvest season is when vegetables shine their brightest, offering both culinary versatility and nutritional excellence.
 As summer’s warmth fades, cooler temperatures encourage the growth of hearty and delectable vegetables.
 Root vegetables, like carrots, beets, and turnips, thrive in the autumn soil and reach their peak during these chilly months in terms of flavor and texture.
-Gourds, such as butternut squash and pumpkins, and become the stars of comforting soups and savory dishes.
+Gourds, like butternut squash and pumpkins, become the stars of comforting soups and savory dishes.
 Not to mention, cruciferous vegetables, like broccoli and Brussels sprouts, boast a sweeter and milder taste after a touch of frost, and leafy greens like kale and Swiss chard regain their crispness and depth of flavor, making them perfect for a salad or stir-fry.

 Here is a list of fall vegetables that are in season right now:

 Marion is a digital content manager for RFD-TV and The Cowboy Channel.
-She started working for Rural Media Group in May 2022, bringing a decade of experience in the digital side of broadcast media as well as some professional cooking experience to the team.
+She started working for Rural Media Group in May 2022, adding a decade of experience in the digital side of broadcast media and some cooking experience to the team.